JiaxiangX/dev-tutorial-app/tutorial-readme.md

 start.bat
 ```

-#### Access Tutorial App Landing Page
+### Access Tutorial App Landing Page
 Access the following URL `http://localhost:3001` from your browser

 ![myinfo-tutorial-app](myinfo-tutorial-app-landing.jpg)

-If you see the page above, it means your setup is complete and you are ready for the tutorial!
+If you can see the page above, it means your setup is complete and you are ready for the tutorial!

-If you can't see this page, please raise your hand so that the facilitators can come over to guide you.
+>Please contact the facilitators if you are having difficulties with the setup

 # TUTORIAL 1